OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

   - `ENV <key> <value>` sets a single variable to a value
     - entire string after the first space will be treated as the value
   - `ENV <key>=<value> ...` sets multiple variables to be set at one time
+- **Tip** if you don't want to have an ENV var persist to the container, use the define, use, unset approach in a single instruction

 ```sh
 ENV <key> <value>